leigh-hackspace/website-hugo/content/blog/2024/large-storage-custom-nas/index.md

 There are multiple SATA cards that provide good 8x SATA interfaces such as this [StarTech](https://www.startech.com/en-gb/cards-adapters/8p6g-pcie-sata-card)

 it's a fast card, does the job well, so with 3 of these in I get 24 ports.
 Alas not getting me close to the 120 I wanted, so no real use.

+# Time to go SAS

+{{< image src="images/s-l1600 (1).jpg" width="150x" class="is-pulled-right" height="200x" title="">}}

+SAS cards are incredibly cheap and relatively quick and compatible with SATA drives, not to be confused with SAS drives ARE NOT compatible with SATA controllers.
+This one is goes for about $30 and has 2 ports on board.

+{{< image src="images/s-l1600 (2).jpg" width="150x" class="is-pulled-right" height="200x" title="">}}

+To make the best use out of it you also need to expand the number of ports available, which is where this card comes in.

+It is an Intel RES2SV240 RAID card.
+It is not really a RAID card in this case, but provides 24 ports, of which 4 are inbound and 20 outbound.
+This card is relatvely good as you can then use SFF8087 cables to SATA ports, keeping the cabling manageable, rather than individual SATA cables

+So let's do the maths

+- SAS card - 2 physical ports
+- Intel RES240 - 20 outbound ports, so based on the LSI card , 2 of these connected per LSI card = 40 ports

+So three (3) LSI cards and 6 RES240 cards = 120 ports.
+We are there.

+{{< image src="images/s-l1600 (2).jpg" width="150x" class="is-pulled-right" height="200x" title="">}}

+Even better the RES240 cards do not actually need to plug into the motherboard, they just need power and are fitted  with an external power socket!!!

+- This is an amazing win.
+- I started the build out as follows